-This video is called Yellow Banded Snail, Cepaea nemoralis.
+This October 2018 video is about the Yellow Banded Snail, Cepaea nemoralis.

 Translated from Naturalis Biodiversity Center in the Netherlands: